nerdCopter/bflogoreplacer-app/README.md

 Fonts from the Betaflight project are not part of this repo, but are required by this app.
 Run [`update-fonts.sh`](update-fonts.sh) to download them from Betaflight Configurator's repo.

+* _This fork was modified to unzip both version 1 and version 2 fonts.
+The `app.py` is hard-coded to point to version 2 fonts._

 ### Enable reCAPTCHA

 This web app supports [reCAPTCHA](https://www.google.com/recaptcha) to repell robots and keep them from spamming.
 Once you have created an account at the official reCAPTCHA home page and registered your site, you can provide the *site key* and *secret key* to the app to enable the reCAPTCHA widget.
 Copy [`recaptcha.cfg.sample`](recaptcha.cfg.sample) as `recaptcha.cfg` and edit the copied file to include the keys for your site.

 ### Set up SSL